jade-nl/rt.extras/Profiles/Noise/README.md

 # Noise profiles

 A set of noise profiles created for the Nikon Z6II.
-These are meant as a good starting point.

 Depending on the ISO level the following modules can be effected by these profiles: